Willem-Jacobs/reading-notes/markdown.md

 * or each `#` you get a higher number heading.
 * For **BOLD TEXT** use `**Some Text**`

-For further syntax, click on this link: [Markdown Link](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)
+For further syntax, click on this link: [Markdown Syntax Codes](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

 # GitHub Pages